Heatley

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, service frequency across all routes is 42 trips per day, which equates to approximately 17 weekly trips per individual stop.
+According to the 2021 Census, a relatively low 5.2% of Heatley residents work from home, possibly due to COVID-19 conditions.
+The service frequency across all routes averages about 42 trips per day, resulting in approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport